FAST-cyber-Lab/CodeVul-/README.md

 CodeVul+ is a deep learning framework for code vulnerability detection that leverages Graph Neural Networks and transformer-based models.
 The architecture combines GraphCodeBERT embeddings with a dynamic graph convolutional network to capture both syntactic and semantic relationships in code.

+#Dataset Format
+CodeVul+ expects datasets in CSV format with a column named 'functionSource' containing the code snippets to analyze.
+The sample dataset included in the repository demonstrates the expected format.

 ## Installation

 Clone the repository.<br>